chaos-polymtl/lethe/doc/source/examples/rpt/photon-count-calculation-in-a-cylindrical-vessel/photon-count-calculation-in-a-cylindrical-vessel.rst

 ~~~~~~~~~~~~~~~

-In the subsection *"rpt parameters"*, we define the values of the set of parameters necessary for calculating the counts using the Monte Carlo method.
+In the subsection ``rpt parameters``, we define the values of the set of parameters necessary for calculating the counts using the Monte Carlo method.
 Among these parameters, we have the name of the file which contains a set of different positions of the particle inside the vessel (``particle position file``), the number of Monte Carlo iterations (``monte carlo iteration``), the seed that is used to generate a random number (``random number seed``) and other parameters that describe the studied :math:`\gamma`-ray model.
 We also define the name of the file in which the counts for each position will be exported in with the parameter ``counts file``.
 These common parameters used for the RPT simulation are described in the `RPT parameters <../../../parameters/rpt/rpt_parameters.html>`_ documentation page.

 .. code-block:: text